-For undergraduate students, completion of a minimum of two years of their architecture undergraduate major, including successful completion of one studio course.
+- For undergraduate ARCH students, completion of a minimum of two years of their architecture undergraduate major, including successful completion of one studio course.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.

-After you commit to the program, Education Abroad will enroll you in two of the following UMD courses for a total of six (6) credits:
+After you commit to the program, Education Abroad will enroll you in one of the following options:

 The credit you earn during this program will count as resident credit.

-Students will stay in the hotel on the campus of the St. Petersburg State University of Architecture and Civil Engineering (GASU).
-Breakfast will be included in the cost of the hotel accommodations.
+Students will stay in the hostel on the campus of the St. Petersburg State University of Architecture and Civil Engineering (GASU).

 |This fee is charged to your account when the application status changes from "Accepted" to "Committed."
 This fee includes Education Abroad services including registration, billing, advising, risk management, and pre-departure orientation.|